nais/doc/docs/security/secrets/google-secrets-manager.md

     spec:
       # secret will be made available as environment variables
       envFrom:
-        - secret: my-google-secret # secret name in Google Secret Manager
+        - secret: my-google-secret # value is the secret name in Google Secret Manager
     ```

 ## Examples

 ### Example secret with single value format

+This method is generally used when you need a binary file as a secret mounted to the file system of your pod.
+If you need environment variables, see the [other example](#example-with-environment-variable-format).

 ??? example "Secret in Google Secret Manager (click to expand)"